ExpediaGroup/graphql-kotlin/README.md

 * [clients](/clients) - Lightweight GraphQL Kotlin HTTP clients based on Ktor HTTP client and Spring WebClient
 * [examples](/examples) - Example apps that use graphql-kotlin libraries to test and demonstrate usages
-* [graphql-kotlin-federation](/graphql-kotlin-federation) - Schema generator extension to build Apollo Federation GraphQL schemas
+* [generator](/generator) - Code-First schema generator and extensions to build Apollo Federation schemas
-* [graphql-kotlin-schema-generator](/graphql-kotlin-schema-generator) - Code only GraphQL schema generation for Kotlin
 * [plugins](/plugins) - Gradle and Maven plugins
 * [servers](/servers) - Common and library specific modules for running a GraphQL server
 * [types](/types) - Core types used by both client and server